-- 35. The LCPS administrator responded "[t]hough all students (white or otherwise) are more than welcome to potentially serve as ambassadors, their focus is to raise the voice of their classmates of color during these meetings." - 36.
+- 41. The LCPS administrator responded "[t]hough all students (white or otherwise) are more than welcome to potentially serve as ambassadors, their focus is to raise the voice of their classmates of color during these meetings." - 42.
 Though students may report "bias incidents" about gender, gender identity, religion, or politics, LCPS is clear that the focus of the program, and the focus of the principals selecting the student ambassadors, is fixed on race: "We are focusing on race because it is important to recognize students who have been marginalized."
-Apparently LCPS believes the marginalization of other students, whether because of their religious faith, political beliefs, gender, income, or other factors, is not worthy of such focus. - 37.
+See Ex.
+E, at 3.
+Apparently LCPS believes the marginalization of other students, whether because of their religious faith, political beliefs, gender, income, or other factors, is not worthy of such focus. - 43.
 The revised version retains other criteria upon which principals are supposed to select students, such as "[s]tudents who have a passion for social justice and are willing to serve."
 The flyer inviting students to engage in the program similarly solicits applicants who "want to be a voice for social justice."
 In a presentation, LCPS's equity director described the equity ambassadors as part of the district's work to "empower students to make meaningful contributions to their world through a social justice lens."
+Likewise, the Action Plan to Combat Systemic Racism says the Student Equity Ambassadors Program is a "Student Leaders of Color network division-wide" with the purpose of "build[ing] forward motion in using student voice" to use a "Social-Justice lens to develop greater awareness and build student empathy, leadership and advocacy skills."
+One LCPS school's "equity lead" teacher has said: "Student Equity Ambassadors "are promoting cultural awareness and growth by . . . be[ing] a voice for social justice."
 In a letter to parents from an LCPS high school announcing the SEA program, the high school's equity team lists having "a passion for social justice" as the first quality students "serving in th[e] role" of Student Equity Ambassador must possess.
+That letter is attached as Exhibit G.8 In other words, to qualify for this program, a student must be on board with LCPS's vision for social justice.